Chaklader/SignalSyncPro/papers/PAPER_2.md

 Across all three explainability methods, phase duration emerges as the most consistently critical feature.
-Attention weights for timing features reach 13.78% (highest observed), counterfactual analysis shows phase duration appears in 80% of decision boundaries, and the VIPER decision tree uses phase duration in 14 of 127 splits.
+Attention weights for timing features reach 13.78% (highest observed), counterfactual analysis shows phase duration appears in 80% of decision boundaries, and the VIPER decision tree prominently uses phase duration as a splitting criterion.
 This temporal awareness indicates the agent learned that _when_ to act matters as much as _what_ traffic conditions exist—a sophisticated understanding beyond reactive queue management.

 **Action-Specific Feature Prioritization:**